Toronto rejects some of Sidewalk Labs’ smart neighborhood ideas

 Most of the other rejections relate to funding.
 Waterfront Toronto took issue with a suggestion that it would need to make recurring payments to subsidize advanced infrastructure including the thermal grid.
 It also didn't agree with the funding required for a Quayside Neighborhood Association, or the idea that 5 percent of homes should be available for owners to part rent and part own through a shared equity program.

 These setbacks are dwarfed, however, by the preliminary approvals in the technical evaluation.
 There were 92 solutions that Waterfront Toronto said it would support provided all funding and delivery was handled by the private sector.
 The organization approved a further 24 with the promise that it would advocate for additional funding from the government.
-The final 17 were solutions that it would support while pushing for relevant for policy changes and regulatory reform.
+The final 17 were solutions that it would support while pushing for relevant policy changes and regulatory reform.
 The 144 approved measures include mass timber buildings, solar-panel and/or vegetation-covered rooftops, EV ownership incentives and charging infrastructure, smart waste chutes and the thermal grid.

 According to Sidewalk Labs, most of the "non-support" decisions were merely confirmation of "agreed changes in project geography, governance, or roles."
-"That said, we are still in active negotiations with Waterfront Toronto and are still reviewing what will be possible at Quayside," Rang said in a tweet.
+"That said, we are still in active negotiations with Waterfront Toronto and are still reviewing what will be possible at Quayside," Rang said in a tweet today.

-Those "agreed changes" likely relate to the "threshold issues" that Waterfront Toronto had with the draft MIDP as soon as it was released.
+Those "agreed changes" likely relate to the "threshold issues" that Waterfront Toronto had with the draft MIDP upon its release.
 The tri-government organization's biggest concern was Sidewalk's intent to expand beyond Quayside with a 62-hectare River District that would comprise of five neighborhoods: Keating East, Villiers West, Villiers East, Polson Quay and McCleary.
 Google also asked to be the lead developer at Villiers West and to build a new Google Canadian headquarters on the 8-hectare land.

 In an open letter, Waterfront Toronto said the proposed expansion was premature.
 "Waterfront Toronto must first see its goals and objectives achieved at Quayside before deciding whether to work together in other areas," Steve Diamond, the chair of Waterfront Toronto's board of directors said.
 "Even then, we would only move forward with the full collaboration and support of the City of Toronto, particularly where it pertains to City-owned lands."
 It also rebuffed Sidewalk Labs' proposal to be lead developer and reiterated that it would go through a "competitive, public procurement process" instead.

 Sidewalk Labs agreed to all of Waterfront Toronto's demands.
 For now, that means the evaluation process can continue.
 The project has divided citizens, though, who want change but are wary of Sidewalk's ties to Google.
 Waterfront Toronto has until the end of the year to decide once and for all whether the project should go ahead.
 Before then, it's likely that Sidewalk will have to negotiate and compromise further on its master plan.

 "It will not be an easy negotiation, but I believe there is a will on both sides to make it work," Sheldon Levy, a member of the six-person committee that reviewed the technical evaluation told George Zegarac, a fellow member and the CEO of Waterfront Toronto in a letter.

 Update 02/21/20 12:10PM ET: Added comment from Sidewalk Labs that many of the "non-support" decisions were a result of the "threshold issues" that were negotiated and remedied last year.